elimbaum/eecs-senior-project/notes.md

 - open source compiler with JIT: LLVM (LLI).
   - *Read up more on JIT.*
 - Huffman coding the bus
 - switches on the function units?
 At runtime, configure the chip.

   - data bus is a one level tree. but it can also be multi-level. section functional units off into
   - balanced binary tree by default, but move the nodes around. programmable logic.
 - Can my firmware figure out what I'm doing?
 Each functional block swapped in

   - Matrix multiply, linear algebra, FFT
   - BLAS library for linear algebra.
   - shared object library
 - "Operand-Based Circuit Specialization"

   - cross between a CPU and an FPGA, but the FPGA programming is done at run time not compile
 - berkeley numerical algebra matrix matrix multiply for different machines
 - simulate new CPU.
 - LLVM

   - do it on grace
   - build own version of LLVM.
 - reread DAISY.
 - email to get wiki account

+### 20 Oct

+OS can do linking

+LLVM: use LLVM IR on chip, not code generation.
+JIT (LLI) generates the actual code.
+LLVM IR is architecture independent.
+IR would still have labels. easier to recognize patterns. even so, without this, dynamic linker would see labels.

+Do this, and loader doesn't depend on hardware.
+Machine independent binary.
+New "firmware" but software is the same.

+Work on software/firmware first.

+Functional blocks might be broken down – multiplier and adder, know topologies for each operation.

+LLI + IR benchmark.
+Rui Li has been working on this, talk to him.

+storage@yale.

+LLVM documentation to get started. they now have a RISC backend.

+reference implementation for RISC, this is for later.

+benchmarks: [linpack](http://www.netlib.org/benchmark/hpl/). (or LAPACK) later, would be interesting to do mixed code, linear algebra and not. look for uniprocessor implementation. need to get BLAS/base package, as well as benchmarks.

+basic: count instructions, figure out how many could be saved by doing hardware optimization.

 ## Notes